sjp38/linux/for_damon_patches/cv/damon.rst

 (https://lore.kernel.org/linux-mm/20210713123356.6924-1-sj38.park@gmail.com/),
 this version contains below minor changes.

-- Remove unnecessary asterisks from the MAINTAINERS file update
+- Remove unnecessary asterisks from the MAINTAINERS file update (Joe Perches)

 Now all patches of this patchset has at least one 'Reviewed-by:' or 'Acked-by:' tags.
 Andrew, could you please consider merging this into the -mm tree?